chronicl/typelayoutcompatiblewith/readme.md

    so a recipe containing a PackedVector is not representable in wgsl.
-2. Wgsl has only one layout algorithm (`Repr::Wgsl`) - there is no choice between std140 and std430 like in glsl - so to be representable in wgsl the type layout produced by the recipe has to be the same as the one produced by the same recipe but using exclusively the `Repr::Wgsl` layout algorithm.
+2. Wgsl has only one layout algorithm (`Repr::Wgsl`) - there is no choice between std140 and std430 like in glsl - so to be representable in wgsl the type layout produced by the recipe has to be the same as the one produced by the same recipe but using exclusively the `Repr::Wgsl` layout algorithm instead of the layout algorithms specified in the recipe.
 3. Wgsl only supports custom struct field attributes `#[align(N)]` and `#[size(N)]` currently.

 Currently the errors reflect the above description